16 minutes with Geordie Wood

 - Portrait by Jake Stangel

 With a minimalist aesthetic, Geordie Wood's imagery frames his subjects in intimate scenes, leaving the viewer with a general reflection of his work.
-Geordie, a freelance photographer, was formerly a photo director at FADER Magazine.
-Before working there, Geordie attended SI Newhouse School, where he first fueled his thirst for photography, which has led him to photograph President Barack Obama, international actors, emerging musicians, among others.
-Geordie lives with this wife and son in Brooklyn, NY.
+Wood, a freelance photographer, was formerly a photo director at FADER Magazine.
+Before working there, Wood attended SI Newhouse School, where he first fueled his thirst for photography, which has led him to photograph President Barack Obama, international actors, emerging musicians, among others.
+Wood lives with this wife and son in Brooklyn, NY.
 This introduction was updated on October 12, 2017.

 Mo: How would you describe the path you took to where you are now?